Anhá Candé

-Anhá Candé (born 13 August 2007) is a Bissau-Guinean footballer who plays as a striker for Porto B.
+Anhá Candé (born 13 August 2007) is a Bissau-Guinean footballer who plays as a forward for Liga Portugal 2 club Porto B.

 Career

 As a youth player, Candé joined the youth academy of Portuguese side Porto, where he was regarded as one of the club's most important players.

 Style of play

 He mainly operates as a striker and has received comparisons to Belgium international Romelu Lukaku.

 Personal life

 He is a native of Queluz, Portugal.